College recruiting: College football

 The football recruiting season typically begins as soon as the previous year's class has signed — though the building of relationships between college coaches and high school players and their coaches may have been going on for months or years before that.
 Each summer, high school players attend various football camps at nearby college campuses to be evaluated on measures of athleticism, such as the 40-yard dash, vertical jump, agility shuttle; and the number of repetitions of the bench press that an athlete can perform at a given weight, usually 185 pounds unlike at the NFL combine where they use 225 pounds.
 Recently, the SPARQ rating has become a popular composite metric of a high school football player's athleticism.
 At this time of year, based on game film and performance at combines, this is typically when players begin to receive most scholarship offers.

 After receiving an offer, a player may choose to commit.
 This is a non-binding, oral agreement.
-Although more coaches have tried in recent years to get players to commit early, the most highly rated players typically commit within a month of National Signing Day, the day all high school players who will graduate that year can sign letters of intent (LI) to play for the college of their choice.
+Although more coaches have tried in recent years to get players to commit early, many athletes, especially highly rated prospects, often commit within a month of National Signing Day, the day all high school players who will graduate that year can sign letters of intent (LI) to play for the college of their choice.
 Signing Day always falls on the first Wednesday of February.
 Other players, who may not have as many offers to choose from, more often verbally commit earlier in the process.
 Players occasionally decide to sign with a different school from which they gave a verbal commitment, which often leads to rancor between the fans and coaching staffs of the two schools.
 Junior college players, however, can sign scholarships in late-December, once their sophomore seasons have ended.